Get help today 888-685-5770 or sign up for 24/7 text support.

 Effects of Alcohol on Your Body

-Short-Term Effects Of Alcohol on the Body
+Short-Term Effects of Alcohol on the Body

 Although a person may not be abusing alcohol regularly, they can still experience its short-term effects on the mind and body.
 The liver can metabolize about one standard drink of alcohol per hour.3 However, this can vary depending on a number of factors, including the individual’s age, weight, liver function, and gender.9 Typically, consuming more than one beverage per hour can lead to intoxication, raising an individual’s blood alcohol content (BAC) with each drink.3